 Brazil offers Inri Cristo, who has become very familiar with local police.
 He’s been arrested at least 40 times.

 Michael Travessar (real name Wayne Bent) receives believers these days behind bars.
 Founder of The Lord Our Righteousness Church, he not only claimed the God identified him as the messiah, but directed him to sleep with seven virgins.
-That heavenly guidance landed Bent in jail when his at least two of chosen virgins turned out to be14 and 15 years old.
+That heavenly guidance landed Bent in jail when at least two of chosen virgins turned out to be14 and 15 years old.

 A few others of recent vintage are now six feet under, including David Koresh, Jim Jones and Marshall Applewhite.
 None of them died alone.
 Koresh burned down his Waco, Texas compound when the FBI closed in, killing 75 adults and children.
-Jones induced about 900 of his followers to take Kool-Aid laced with poison in Guyana, while several dozen faithful committed suicide with Applewhite while waiting for a spaceship supposedly hiding behind the Gale-Bopp comet.
+Jones induced about 900 of his followers to take Kool-Aid laced with poison in Guyana, while several dozen faithful committed suicide with Applewhite while waiting for a spaceship supposedly hiding behind the Hale-Bopp comet.

 Before them, Francis Pencovic founded WKFL Foundation in 1948 to teach “wisdom, knowledge, faith and love.”
 He created a colony in Ventura, California and “decided he was Christ, dressing accordingly in beard, flowing robes and large cross medallion.
 He declared he had arrived on earth in a space ship 240,000 years ago,” according to a published account.
 He was assassinated in 1958.